If you’re writer who has written a book, got it edited and decided you want to publish it in the traditional fashion, this post is especially for you.

 The Albert Whitman & Company located in Park Ridge, Illinois is a publisher of children’s books.
 Although founded in 1919, John Quattrocchi and Pat McPartland took the helm in 2008 as co-owners of the firm.
 If you’ve written a book that’s a picture book or a middle grade fiction or a young adult novel, then you can send in your manuscript for consideration.
 Take a look at the submission guidelines before you reach out to them.
 Some of the topics on which they publish books are childhood concerns, disability, culture, holidays, environment, folktale and many more.
 Future Lost by Elizabeth Briggs is one of their newest titles.

 Bruce Bortz is the name behind the rise of Bancroft Press.
 In 1992, he set up the publishing company in Baltimore.
-They publish both fiction and nonfiction in all kinds of genres.
+They publish both fiction and nonfiction in all kinds of genres with special emphasis on trade fiction.
 If you’d like to work with them as an author, then read their instructions on submitting a manuscript.
 A couple of books that they’ve put forth in 2017 are Black Eyed Susan by Elizabeth Leiknes and Fall From Grace by Libby Sternberg.

 Is your book a work of fiction, an essay, a memoir or poetry?
 Then you should consider getting it published by Regal House Publishing.
 It was Jaynie Royal, author and editor, who established this company in the year 2014.
 You’ll find their office in Raleigh, North Carolina.
 To know more about how to proceed with contacting them, read their submission guidelines.
 They have two imprints, namely Fitzroy Books that deals with middle grade, young adult and new adult novels and Pact Press that works with content supporting diversity.
-Crossing the Border by Daniel Olivas is one of their books.
+As of 6th February 2019, the company is only accepting poetry submissions for their 2020 Terry J. Poetry Award.
+You will able to make poetry submissions for this award from November 2019.
+Additionally, you can also send your short story titles for their W.S Porter prize which opens for submissions from 1st September 2019.
+Crossing the Border by Daniel Olivas is one of their iconic titles.

 Kane Miller Books publishes children’s titles from all over the world.
 Established by Madeline Kane and Sandy Miller in 1984, it is based in La Jolla, California.
 They are looking to publish more picture books for children and if your picture book has to do with American subjects, then all the more better.
 You can go through their instructions for submission and then contact them through the form on their website.
 Bug Brother by Pete Johnson, illustrated by Mike Gordon is one of their latest releases.